prachisarode95/Google-Earth-Engine-ChatGPT-Project/Flood Monitoring and Damage Assessment.md

-# 🌊 Flood Mapping and Damage Assessment
+# 🌊 Flood Monitoring and Damage Assessment

 This project demonstrates the use of **Google Earth Engine JavaScript API** to map floods and assess the damage using **Sentinel-1 SAR** data over an area of interest (AOI).
 The analysis includes the extraction of flood masks, water bodies, and the assessment of affected populations using **GHS population data**.